UNCLASSIFIED (U)

 (b) Unavailable

-(c) (U) You should refer questions regarding a specific I-601-A decision to NVC (or KCC if it is a DV case), which will liaise with USCIS.
+(c) (U) Refer questions regarding a specific I-601-A decision to NVC (or KCC if it is a DV case), which will liaise with USCIS.
 Only USCIS, however, has authority to adjudicate the I-601-A provisional unlawful presence waiver application and determine whether the grounds for extreme hardship submitted as justification for I-601-A approval merit favorable exercise of discretion by USCIS.

 (6) (U) Processing Applicants with Approved I-601-A: